Skip to Content

 Straw: by far the smallest and easiest to use.
 Filtration straws are lightweight, made of durable plastic which is an excellent choice for backpackers, easily fitting into a side pocket or inner sleeve of your pack.

-• Cons; You have to get right down close to the water’s surface to put the straw directly into the water and suck, just like a normal straw.
+- Cons: You have to get right down close to the water’s surface to put the straw directly into the water and suck, just like a normal straw.
 This may be uncomfortable or not possible in some cases depending on the water source.
 It also means you can’t filter a bottle to take with you for later, you can only drink directly from the source.
-You could carry a vessel with you to make using the straw more comfortable but it would take up space in your pack.

 2. Water Filtration Pump

-Another great advantage is that its hose can reach down into a stream, river or other water source so you don’t have to try and get close enough to drink directly from it.
+Another great advantage is that its hose can reach down into a stream, river or other water source.

 3. Gravity Fed Water Filter